ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/testing.md

 </code-example>

-This test assumes that the `MoviesService` sends a request to "https://movies.com".
+This test assumes that the `MoviesService` sends a request.

 ## Testing Custom Extensions